-I want to keep it for myself.
+I want to keep Saint-Rémy for myself

 We can’t keep away from Saint Remy